CIS TAX RETURNS & REFUNDS

 The HMRC does this as a way to prevent “cash-in-hand” tax evasion.
 But what often happens is too many honest, tax-paying people end up paying too much tax as a consequence.

 The first thing you will need to do is gather as much information concerning your work as possible.
-The more information you can get, the more money you can get out of your CIS tax rebate.
+The more information you can get, the more money you may be able to get back from your CIS tax rebate.

 Here are some useful documents and records to help maximise your CIS tax return: